 Intent to Enroll & Enrollment Deposit:

 All students (including EOP) must confirm plans to enroll at CSU San Marcos by indicating their intent to enroll via MyCSUSM.edu.
-Visit MyCSUSM.edu and select the Student Center.
-Once students enter MyCSUSM, click on Accept/Decline Fall application and follow all steps to accept the offer of admission.
-The intent to enroll and the $150 enrollment deposit must be submitted by May 1, 2014.
+Log onto MyCSUSM.edu, select the Student Center, click on Accept/Decline Fall application and follow all steps to accept the offer of admission.
+The intent to enroll and the $150 enrollment deposit must be submitted by May 1, 2016.

 University First Year (freshman) Orientation: